carveler/emoji/README.md

-# FIZZ BUZZ with emoji code challange
+# FIZZ BUZZ with emojicode challange

 How to start